 Access to the ORCID Public API requires a set of credentials consisting of a Client ID and a Client Secret.
 This guide describes the steps needed to obtain ORCID Public API credentials.
 ORCID members need not register for the public API as their member credentials can be used instead.
 To register for member credentials see Register a client application.

-We recommend that developers test their use of the public API in the developers sandbox before using the production version.
+We recommend that developers test the Public API in the sandbox testing server before using the production version.
 Once tested in the sandbox environment, you can follow the same steps below to obtain credentials for the production environment.

 For more general information see the Public Client ORCID API.

-Note that all ORCID client credentials issued after December 1, 2014 begin with the characters "APP" and are alpha numeric.
+Note: API credentials issued after December 1st 2014 begin with the characters "APP" and are alpha-numeric.
 Earlier version of client credentials had the same format as ORCID iDs (sixteen digits).
-Both formats of client credentials behave the same way, though our documentation primarily uses the old format in examples.
+Both formats behave the same way, though our documentation primarily uses the older format in examples

 Use your credentials